 The incident occurred February 3 when an employee inadvertently sent an email to the wrong address.
 The email included an attachment that contained information on 2,852 patients who had been seen since June 1, 2019.
 The information involved includes patient name, patient account number, health plan ID, admission date, discharge date and other limited information related to the patients’ care.
 In approximately 300 cases, the information also included patient diagnoses.
 The error was discovered the next day and steps were immediately taken to contact the recipient and recall the message.
 To date, our efforts to contact the individual or recall the email have been unsuccessful.

-The Queen’s Health System recommends that affected patients carefully review the statements they receive from their insurers and health care providers.
+The Queen’s Health Systems recommends that affected patients carefully review the statements they receive from their insurers and health care providers.
 If any services that were not provided to them are listed, they should contact the insurer or provider immediately.

 A hotline has been established for affected patients who have questions.
 Patients can call 1-844- 904- 0956, Monday through Friday between 8:00 am and 5:30 pm, HST.